agentm/project-m36/docs/tutd_tutorial.markdown

 └────────┴───────────┴───────────────┘
 ```

-Projection attributes can also be derived from a relational expression using `all from`:
+Projection attributes can be derived from a relational expression using `all from`:

 ```
 TutorialD (master/main): :showexpr (s join sp){all from s}